 We strongly encourage organizations, departments, etc. to utilize sidewalk chalk to advertise events and campus happenings.
-Sidewalk Chalk can only be used on sidewalks in areas where the rain will wash off the chalk.
+Sidewalk Chalk can only be used on sidewalks in areas where the rain, bucket of water, etc. will easily wash off the chalk.
 Please know you are responsible for washing off chalk in a timely manner if the rain does not.
 A large variety of sidewalk chalk is available in the Office of Student Activities.